Together as One Body - by Ana Beatriz Garcia Barraza (Paperback)

 - Practical guidance for helping parishes foster the full participation of persons with disabilities.

-- About the Author: Ana B. Barraza is the founder of Catholicus, a project that aims to facilitate the encounter with Jesus and persons with disabilities.
+- About the Author: Ana B. Barraza is the founder of Catholicus, a project that aims to facilitate the encounter between Jesus and persons with disabilities.

 - Religion + Beliefs, Christian Ministry